ChinenyeAmuka/Fintech-Customer-loan-Profiling/README.md

 •	Average income of non-eligible customers: 567.80k
 •	Average DTI(debt to income) of eligible customers: 0.09
 •	Average DTI of non-eligible customers: 0.54

+# Insights
+1. 69% of the "high" profile segment (47 of 68 customers) met loan eligibility criteria, but this segment is only 45% of the total customer base, meaning just 31% of ALO's total customers (47 of 150) are currently loan-eligible.
+This is a strong screening rate within qualified prospects, but a signal that eligibility criteria may be filtering out a large share of the wider customer base, this is worth investigating whether marketing is reaching the right segment upstream.
+2. Eligible customers have an average monthly income roughly 6x higher than non-eligible customers ($3.26M vs. $567.80K) and a substantially lower DTI ratio (0.09 vs. their non-eligible counterparts).
+This confirms income and DTI are the two clearest discriminators of loan eligibility and should anchor any pre-qualification scoring model.
+3. Within the eligible pool, 55.32% are male, the 46–55 and 56–65 age brackets show the highest concentration of eligible borrowers, and married customers make up the largest marital-status group (21 customers, 47%).
+This profile — mid-to-late career, married, represents ALO's core creditworthy segment and should anchor persona-based marketing.
+4. Loan preference varies clearly by age: customers aged 46–65 skew toward car loans (12 and 7 customers respectively), while younger customers (under 25 through 36–45) skew toward school loans.
+Product messaging should be age-segmented rather than one-size-fits-all.
+5. Car loans generate the highest projected annual interest yield at $16.1M, out of $39.22M total projected interest across all products, making it the single highest-value product to prioritize for eligible customers in the 46–65 bracket.
+6. Combining eligibility, demographics, and loan-preference data lets ALO move from broad marketing to precision targeting, reaching the right customer, with the right product, at the right lifecycle moment.

+# Recommendations
+Build a pre-qualification funnel using income and DTI thresholds before marketing spend is allocated, since these two factors are the clearest eligibility drivers.
+This reduces wasted campaign spend on the 69% currently ineligible.
+Prioritize car loan campaigns toward the 46–65 age bracket, ALO's highest-yield, highest-demand combination ($16.1M projected interest).
+Consider a pre-approved offer for eligible customers in this segment to shorten the conversion cycle.
+Run a parallel school-loan campaign targeted at customers under 46, since this segment shows a distinct preference pattern that a single car-loan-focused campaign would miss.
+Segment marketing messaging by eligibility status, not just by demographics — e.g., pre-approved/fast-track messaging for eligible customers vs. "improve your eligibility" nurture content (debt paydown tips, income verification support) for non-eligible customers, to convert more of the 69% currently filtered out over time.